yiluns/Coursera_Capstone/README.md

 ### Project Goal:

 For this project, I will explore, segment, and cluster neighborhoods in Toronto based on the most common category of the venues around each neighborhood.
-It is an explorative project incoporated with a bunch of techniques: _web-table-scraping, data clean-up and manipulation using Pandas, making API calls to Foursquare to retrieve location data,map visualization using Folium, K-Means clustering_.
+It is an explorative project incorporated with a bunch of techniques: _web-table-scraping, data clean-up and manipulation using Pandas, making API calls to Foursquare to retrieve location data,map visualization using Folium, K-Means clustering_.

 ### Data